 Contact Dr. Williams at email@example.com.

-Dr. Peggy Ryan Williams was born and raised in Montreal, where she attended the Convent of the Sacred Heart.
-She earned a bachelor’s degree in psychology from St. Michael’s College of the University of Toronto, a master of education degree from the University of Vermont, and a doctorate in administration, planning and social policy from Harvard University.
-She is a citizen of the United States and Canada, having lived in the United States since 1968.
+Williams holds a bachelor’s degree in psychology from St. Michael’s College of the University of Toronto, master of education degree from the University of Vermont, and doctorate in administration, planning, and social policy from Harvard University.
+She is a citizen of both the U.S. and Canada, having lived in the United States since 1968.

-An accomplished athlete who swims and bikes regularly, Williams also enjoys skiing, golfing, sailing, and playing tennis.
+Williams currently resides in Johnson, VT and Fernie, British Columbia.
+An accomplished athlete who swims and bikes regularly, Williams also enjoys skiing, sailing, photography and travel.
 She and her husband, David, are avid travelers whose idea of a “relaxing” vacation is one that finds them cycling across Europe or hiking in the eastern Canadian Arctic wilderness.